 - The processing procedures for Visiting Graduate Students/Scholars can also be found on the ASEN Grad and Postdoc Administrator Resources site:http://gradresources.jhu.edu

-Finally, like all other students employees, visiting graduate students must complete the I-9/EVerification.
-Also, tax forms may be required depending on the type of money paid (i.e., Salary vs. Fellowship).
+- Finally, visiting students must complete the I-9/EVerification.
+Also, tax forms may be required depending on the type of money paid (i.e., Wage vs. Fellowship).

 - Visiting Graduate Student to HSA, MSE, or Academic & Cultural Centers (ACC)

-For visiting graduate students to departments that fall under HSA, MSE, or ACC, the Office of Student Employment Services must receive a Visiting Student Appointment Letter which has been approved by the appropriate Dean or Provost, per division.
+- For visiting graduate students to departments that fall under HSA, MSE, or ACC, the Office of Student Employment Services must receive a Visiting Student Appointment Letter which has been approved by the appropriate Dean or Provost, per division.
+For example: Dean of Sheridan Libraries for MSE, Dean of Student Life for HSA, etc.

-Finally, all other students employees, visiting graduate students must complete the I-9/EVerification.
-Also, tax forms may be required depending on the type of money paid (i.e., Salary vs. Fellowship).
+- Finally, all visiting students must complete the I-9/EVerification.
+Also, tax forms may be required depending on the type of money paid (i.e., Wage vs. Fellowship).

 - Visiting UG / High School Student to the Homewood campus